Who Keeps Working on Labor Day?

 Labor is key all along the supply chain.
 And when there is transparency, it is easier to ensure that laborers are not oppressed, exploited, or enslaved.

 So in honor of Labor Day, we encourage you to seek out transparency and support healthy labor practices.
-Go ahead and have a look through our platform to learn more about our producers’ innovative solutions and business models.
+Go ahead and have a look through our platform to learn more about innovative solutions and business models from our partnering members.